adamsurge/nixvim/README.md

 - `arrow.nix`: Configures the arrow plugin, adds file bookmarks.
 - `copilot-chat.nix`: _Disabled_ Configures the Copilot Chat plugin for interacting with GitHub Copilot.
 - `flash.nix`: Configures the flash plugin, better navigation in buffers.
-- `grug-far`: Configures the gurg-far plugin, easier find/replace.
+- `grug-far.nix`: Configures the grug-far plugin, easier find/replace.
 - `illuminate.nix`: Configures the Illuminate plugin for highlighting other uses of the current word under the cursor.
 - `indent-blankline.nix`: Configures the Indent Blankline plugin for displaying indentation levels.
 - `marks.nix`: Configures the marks plugin, better interacting with marks.